Tiger Print Scarves

 Trendsetter Merino 6 is paired with La Furla to create a pair of ultra plush scarves.
 Your kids will want to wear these to school.
 That’s ok.
 So long as they let you borrow them back for your nights out.

-White and Bengal Stripe Scarves – Available in the Store
+White and Bengal Stripe Scarves – Available in our Etsy shop.

-There are more pictures of these scarves and how they can be styled in the store.
-Learn more about the White and Bengal Tiger Scarves.
+There are more pictures of these scarves and how they can be styled.

 White and Bengal Tiger – Photo Shoot